EdwinGuo/dakka/README.md

 This project is focused on allowing the nodes in your cluster to communicate with each other when the nodes are running in Docker in Cloud environments that do not provide software defined network capabilities for Docker (like AWS ECS).

-A compact Docker image based on Alpine Linux with:
+A compact Docker image based on Debian Slim Linux with:
-- JRE 8 (8u111)
+- JRE 8 (8u162)
-- Node.JS 7 (7.7.1)
+- Node.JS 8 (8.11.1)
 - kms-env
 - bootstrapping behavior for retrieving host ip /port within container